camilogarciabotero/eafithemer/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of eafithemer is to …
+The goal of eafithemer is to provide a simple theme using EAFIT university instutional aesthetics.

 ## Installation